Hustenbonbon/langchain-demo/README.md

-# 🦜🔗 Autonomous Agents with LangChain
+# 🦜🔗  LangChain & ChatGPT

 This is a repository for our workshop.
-You'll find the slides (here)[https://slides.com/johann-peterhartmann/autonome-agenten/].
+You'll find the slides (here)[https://slides.com/maxtharr/langchain-intro].

+A lot of the code and some of the slides are from Johanns presentation at CodeTalks: [https://slides.com/johann-peterhartmann/autonome-agenten/].

 # Setup